Change

 eligible for the visa waiver program have to apply with the U.S. Consulate

-in their country for a business or tourist visitor visa, which costs $100
+in their country for a business or tourist visitor visa, which requires

 If